tomeryeh/demo/chooseyourday/tutorial.md

 This tutorial uses the following technologies:
 * [AngularJS](https://angularjs.org/) for front-end controllers
 * a [Datetime Picker for Angular](https://github.com/dalelotts/angular-bootstrap-datetimepicker) (need also bootstrap CSS to work)
-* and, of course, Kuzzle for the back-end, and Kuzzle SDK to speak with it.
+* and, of course, Kuzzle for the back-end, and Kuzzle SDK to talk with it.

 The ``index.html`` file contains the loading of required CSS and JS libraries, as well as the main HTML template, with a &lt;div&gt; which will contain Angular views: